HeyZeusV/AndroidUtilities/androidutilities-room/README.md

     // name of directory that will be created to store backups/exports val appDirectoryName: String,
 ) {
     /**
+     *  Flow that emits the current status of action (import/export/backup/restore).
+This can be
+     *  observed on View layer to display progress updates, error messages, and success messages.
+     */
+    val status: StateFlow<RoomUtilStatus> = _status.asStateFlow()

+    /**
+     *  RoomUtilBase files automatically emit values to status, but this function allows custom
+     *  updates to status.
+     *
+     *  For example: csv import requries developer to import data to Room after CsvConverter has
+     *  read csv files and returned data as RoomData.
+So developer would want to pass
+     *  ROomUtilStatus.Success to updateStatus to let user know that import finished.
+     */
+    fun updateStatus(newValue: RoomUtilStatus)

+    /**
      *  Looks for directory with the name of [appDirectoryName] at given [selectedDirectoryUri]
      *  and returns its [Uri].
 If it is not found, then creates it at given [selectedDirectoryUri]